luspi/photoqt/README.md

     1. installs the desktop file to share/applications/
     2. moves some icons to icons/hicolor/
     3. moves the binary to bin/
-    4. Installs the appdata file to share/appdata/
+    4. installs the appdata file to share/appdata/

 ## UNINSTALL